Want to learn how to create input masks for your site’s forms?

 For help with advanced input mask symbols, check out this tutorial on adding input masks to your WordPress forms.

-How to Create Input Masks for Your Site’s Forms
+How to Create Input Masks on Form Fields

-To do this, drag and drop the form field from the left panel in the Form Editor to the right hand panel, which is the form preview section.
+Drag and drop the form field from the left panel onto the form preview.

 Once you’ve done this, click on the form field on the right side to open up the Field Options panel.

-Click on the Advanced Section.
+Click on the Advanced tab.
 This is where you’ll define your custom input mask.

-In our example, we’ll ask people filling out our form to enter their United States phone number, complete with the country code:
+In our example, we’ll ask people filling out our form to enter their United States zip code:

 Next, publish your post or page so your contact form will appear on your site visitors.
 Take a look:

-Notice the underscores that guide the user to finish filling out their phone number.
+Notice the underscores that guide the user to finish filling out their zip code.

 And there you have it!
 You now know how to create input masks for your site’s forms.